DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   2. Promote faster identification of major code issues.
   3. Provide students with a "flowchart" of debugging steps.

+For circuits where I provide the code, all credit will be awarded based on the presence of the stamp.

+This rubric and all lists may not be exhaustive and may be added to as the semester progresses.

 ## Currently Unanswered Questions
-As of October 2023, I haven't decided what impact heavy use of program or data memory will have on scores.
+As of October 2024, I haven't decided what impact heavy use of program or data memory will have on scores.
 Perhaps we'll decide as a class how to deal with this.

-This list may not be exhaustive and may be added to as the semester progresses.
+Jump to the end of this file to get information on how much program and data memory used in the best code I could write as of October 2024.

 ## The Rubric
 The number of issues with the highest level of severity is what determines the score.